agilhard-oss/jlink-jpackager-maven-plugin/README.md

-## Use a a java library for other Maven Plugins
+## Use as a java library for other Maven Plugins

 Besides being used on its own as a maven plugin the jlink-jpackager-maven-plugin can also be used as a java library for another maven plugin implementing special packaging needs for java applications.